 You also worked with Erich von Stroheim, didn’t you?

-I did a screen test for Erich von Stroheim in the early 1920s, he and my father were very close; they always spoke German when they were together [laughs].
-Stroheim was a genius, there’s no doubt about that.
-The biggest mistake he made, was that he wanted his sets to be as authentic as possible, everything had to look real, it had to be real.
-For example, all the actors who played aristocrats in his films, had to wear the most expensive underwear with the most expensive lace available, because that’s what aristocrats wore in real life.
+I did a screen test for Erich von Stroheim in the early 1920s.
+He and my father were very close; they always spoke German when they were together [laughs].
+Stroheim was a genius; there’s no doubt about that.
+The biggest mistake he made was that he wanted his sets to be as authentic as possible; everything had to look real.
+It had to be real.
+For example, all the actors who played aristocrats in his films, had to wear the most expensive underwear with the most expensive lace available because that’s what aristocrats wore in real life.
 His Monte Carlo set in “Foolish Wives” had to be an exact duplicate of the original building.
 I always thought Stroheim was a very kind and easygoing person, but everything had to be exactly the way he wanted it; he was a perfectionist, so he even watched over every tiny detail.
-The screen test I did for him, doesn’t exist any longer.
+The screen test I did for him doesn’t exist any longer.
 I had it with me for a very long time, but it simply disintegrated.
-When we still lived at Universal, it was just lying there in our garage and we didn’t really take very good care about it.
+When we still lived at Universal, it was just lying there in our garage, and we didn’t really take very good care of it.
 We didn’t think about that at the time.
 But there are still picture stills of it.